AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 In particular, the [getting started section](getting-started.md) of the Segmentation developer guide includes links to related topics, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to the Experience Platform API.

-### Required headers

-While the general required headers are covered in the [getting started](./getting-started.md) guide, there is an additional required header for Segment Search API requests, as shown below:
+In addition to the required headers outlined in the getting started section, all requests to the Segment Search API require the additional header:

 - x-ups-search-version: "1.0"